Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review: Results

-Most researchers split their original images into patches to be separately processed, with patch sizes ranging from 60x60 to 2048x2048 pixels, the most common being 256x256 pixels (6/36) and 512x512 pixels (5/36).
-A range of feature extraction techniques were employed, with a nearly even split between hand-crafted/pre-defined features (26/62) and features that were automatically learned by the model (30/62).
+Most researchers split their original images into patches to be separately processed, with patch sizes ranging from 60x60 to 2048x2048 pixels, the most common being 512x512 pixels (19/56) and 256x256 pixels (12/56).
+A range of feature extraction techniques were employed, including both hand-crafted/pre-defined features (23/80) and features that were automatically learned by the model (51/80).
 Hand-crafted features included a plethora of textural, chromatic, and cellular and nuclear morphological features.
 Hand-crafted features were commonly used as inputs to classical ML methods, such as SVM and random forest models.
 Learned features were typically extracted using a CNN, which was often also used for classification.

-Despite the common use of patches, most models made predictions at the WSI level (25/62) or patient level (11/62), requiring aggregation of patch-level information.
+Despite the common use of patches, most models made predictions at the WSI level (29/80), TMA core level (18/80), or patient level (6/80), requiring aggregation of patch-level information.
 Two distinct aggregation approaches were used, one aggregating before modelling and one aggregating after modelling.
 The former approach requires the generation of slide-level features before modelling, the latter requires the aggregation of patch-level model outputs to make slide-level predictions.
-Slide-level features were generated using averaging \cite{Poruthoor2013, Zeng2021}, attention-based weighted averaging \cite{Hu2022, Liu2022, Nero2022}, concatenating \cite{BenTaieb2016, Kalra2020}, as well as more complex embedding approaches using Fisher vector encoding \cite{BenTaieb2015} and k-means clustering \cite{BenTaieb2017}.
-Patch-level model outputs were aggregated to generate slide-level predictions by taking the maximum \cite{Yaar2020} or average \cite{Ghoniem2021}, using voting strategies \cite{Boschman2022, Wang2022}, or using a random forest classifier \cite{Farahani2022}.
-These approaches are all examples of \emph{multiple instance learning} (MIL), though few models of interest were reported using this terminology \cite{Yaar2020,Hu2022,Nero2022}.
+Slide-level features were generated using summation \cite{Meng2023}, averaging \cite{Poruthoor2013, Zeng2021, Ho2023}, attention-based weighted averaging \cite{Hu2022, Liu2022, Nero2022, Lazard2022, Wu2023}, concatenation \cite{BenTaieb2016, Kalra2020}, as well as more complex embedding approaches using Fisher vector encoding \cite{BenTaieb2015} and k-means clustering \cite{BenTaieb2017}.
+Patch-level model outputs were aggregated to generate slide-level predictions by taking the maximum \cite{Yaar2020, Wang2023}, median \cite{Yokomizo2022}, or average \cite{Ghoniem2021}, using voting strategies \cite{Boschman2022, Wang2022b}, or using a random forest classifier \cite{Farahani2022}.
+These approaches are all examples of \emph{multiple instance learning} (MIL), though few models of interest were reported using this terminology \cite{Yaar2020,Hu2022,Lazard2022,Nero2022}.